antoinedoury/RCM-Emulator/README.md

 application.py illustrates how to use a trained emulator.

-The X_EUC12_fullvar_smth3_aero......nc is an example of the shape of an input file to be passed to the predictor class The GHG....csv is an example of external forcing file for RCP85.
+The X_EUC12_fullvar_smth3_aero......nc is an example of the shape of an input file to be passed to the predictor class.

+The GHG....csv is an example of external forcing file for RCP85.

 Doury, A., Somot, S., Gadat, S. et al. Regional climate model emulator based on deep learning: concept and first evaluation of a novel hybrid downscaling approach.
 Clim Dyn (2022). https://doi.org/10.1007/s00382-022-06343-9